ankitsam/crowdclock/readme.txt

 == Description ==

-Crowdclock is Instant Appointment Solution.
-If your are a business owner on crowdclock, this wordpress plugin allows you to add crowdclock widget to your website without any hassel.
+Crowdclock is an Instant Appointment Solution.
+If your are a business owner wanting your clients to set appointments with you automatically without having have to answer phone calls, then install this plugin.
+Signup is Free!
+Just visit http://www.crowdClock.com for more details.
+This plugin allows easy install of CrowdClock technology into your Wordpress powered website.

 Refer to installation tab for details.